PBDBMakie — API Reference

 using PaleobiologyDB

-fig, ax, p = taxonomytreeplot(taxon_subtree("Panthera"))
+fig, ax, plt = taxonomytreeplot(taxon_subtree("Panthera"))

-See also tip_positions, augment_tip_phylopic!.
+See also leaf_positions, augment_leaf_phylopic!.

 source